RAJNANDINI8/Inventory-Management/README.md

 # Inventory-Management
-This is a Machine Learning project which helps us to predict the sales of any product and also predict the most and least demanded products in the season which helps in inventory management.
+This machine learning model uses the BigMart sales data to predict sales of a product per outlet.
+It takes into account parameters like item weight, visibility, MRP, outlet establishment year, location, and outlet type.
+The project makes use of data cleaning, visualization and prediction techniques.